 From 1995-2002, 14 units of housing were constructed in White Plains, half for low-income owners and half for rental to previously homeless families.

-Together, SHORE and I CARE are working to insure a stabilized and secure future for each of the vulnerable families who live in their homes.
+Together, SHORE and I CARE are working to ensure a stabilized and secure future for each of the vulnerable families who live in their homes.

 A History of ICARE (Interfaith Council for Affordable Residence)